johnwmillr/LyricsGenius/docs/src/usage.rst

    # Exclude songs with these words in their title
    genius.excluded_terms = ["(Remix)", "(Live)"]

-   # Use the public API whenever possible (useful for token-less users)
-   genius.public_api = False

 You can also call the package from the command line:

 .. code:: bash

-   # if you plan to use a token
    export GENIUS_ACCESS_TOKEN="my_access_token_here"
    python3 -m lyricsgenius --help

 Search for and save lyrics to a given song: